Mingzefei/cookiecutter-science/README.md

 ├── docs               <- Documentation, e.g., doxygen or scientific papers (not tracked by git) ├── notebooks          <- Ipython or R notebooks
-├── reports            <- For a manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   └── figures        <- Figures for the manuscript or reports └── src                <- Source code for this project
+├── reports            <- For a manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   ├── Makefile       <- Makefile for build LaTeX
+│   └── figures        <- Figures for the manuscript or reports └── src                <- Source code for this project
     ├── data           <- scripts and programs to process data